Aliases for GSTA2 Gene

 GeneCards Summary for GSTA2 Gene

 GSTA2 (Glutathione S-Transferase Alpha 2) is a Protein Coding gene.
-Diseases associated with GSTA2 include prostate leiomyosarcoma and skin carcinoma in situ.
-Among its related pathways are Metabolism of xenobiotics by cytochrome P450 and Glutathione metabolism.
-GO annotations related to this gene include glutathione transferase activity.
-An important paralog of this gene is GSTA4.
+Diseases associated with GSTA2 include Periventricular Nodular Heterotopia.
+Among its related pathways are Naphthalene metabolism and Drug metabolism - cytochrome P450.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity.
+An important paralog of this gene is GSTA1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.